Achievement Unlocked

 🧬

 NPD shows moderate heritability.
-Neuroimaging research has identified deficits in cortical thickness, gray matter volume, and frontostriatal connectivity linked to impaired social cognition and emotion regulation (Ash et al., 2023; Elleuch, 2024).
+Neuroimaging research has identified deficits in cortical thickness, gray matter volume, and frontostriatal connectivity that are linked to impaired social cognition and emotion regulation (Ash et al., 2023; Elleuch, 2024).

 👶